-White mold of sunflower
+White Mold of Sunflower

 The manifestation and development of white rot depends on air humidity and soil and air temperatures.
 Massive damage to sunflower is observed in areas with high humidity and in years with frequent precipitation.
 The intensity of white rot of the root system and the basal part of the stem depends on the amount of precipitation that fell in the first half of the sunflower growing season.
 White head rot develops massively from precipitation during the flowering and ripening period.